-- 1. Release the zero insertion force (ZIF) connector (1) to which the connector board cable is connected, and then disconnect the cable from the system board. - 2.
-Release the ZIF connector (2) to which the connector board cable is connected, and then disconnect the cable from the system board.
+- 1. Release the ZIF connector (1) to which the connector board cable is connected, and then disconnect the cable from the system board. - Release the ZIF connector (2) to which the connector board cable is connected, and then disconnect the cable from the connector board.

-Remove the connector board cable from the computer (3).
+3. Remove the connector board cable from the computer (3).

-To install the connector board cable, reverse the removal procedure.
+Reverse this procedure to install the connector board cable.